1. Quaternary paleoenvironments of southern Africa

 Via this session, we aim to bring together social-minded paleoscientists who are working to improve our collective ability to understand how paleo research can provide critical information that will allow us to manage our natural resources, improve access to resources in an equitable and sustainable manner, and address socio-economic and political aspects of human decision-making in the face of 21st century climate and environmental risks.

-5. From the LGM to the Anthropocene: Environmental changes driven by climatic variability and human activity in East Asia
+5. From the LGM to the Anthropocene: Environmental changes driven by climatic variability, sea-level fluctuations and human activities in East Asia

-Contributions that explore new analytical techniques, combine proxy records with historical evidences and/or larger-scale studies based on paleoenvironmental and archaeological database are particularly encouraged.
+Contributions that explore new analytical techniques, combine proxy records with historical evidence and/or larger-scale studies based on paleoenvironmental and archaeological databases are particularly encouraged.

 6. Sedimentary varves: High-resolution archives of past climate and environmental change